Signs and symptoms of testicular torsion include:

 Seek emergency care for sudden or severe testicle pain.
-Prompt treatment can prevent severe damage or loss of your testicle if the cause of the pain is testicular torsion.
+Prompt treatment can prevent severe damage or loss of your testicle if you have testicular torsion.

 You also need to seek prompt medical help if you've had sudden testicle pain that goes away without treatment.
 This can occur when a testicle twists and then untwists on its own (intermittent torsion and detorsion).
-Even though the testicle untwisted on its own, you still need to see a doctor because surgery is frequently needed to prevent the problem from happening again.
+Surgery is frequently needed to prevent the problem from happening again.

 - Somani BK, et al. Testicular torsion.
 BMJ.
 2010;341:c3213.